-4.7.16 University Promotion and Tenure
+4.7.17 University Promotion and Tenure

-Membership: Nine to eleven faculty (two elected from each College and one elected from the Library); Members whose terms have expired will serve as alternates for two additional years to replace committee members who are recused or found ineligible to participate in termination hearings (6.10 Forfeiture of Tenure and Termination for Cause, p.73).
-Additional alternates selected to serve as replacements should have previously served on the University Promotion and Tenure Committee.
+Membership: Nine to eleven faculty (two elected from each College and one elected from the Library); Members whose terms have expired will serve as alternates for two additional years to replace committee members who are recused or found ineligible to participate in termination hearings (6.10 Forfeiture of Tenure and Termination for Cause, p.72).
+Additional alternates selected to serve as replacements should have previously served on the University Promotion and Tenure Committee or on a College/Library Promotion and Tenure Committee.